 If you are unable to keep an appointment please cancel at least an hour before your appointment so that it can be allocated to someone else.
 If you are late for an appointment it may not be possible for you to be seen or you may have to wait until the end of surgery.

-From 6 April 2019 If you arrive more than 10 minutes late for a routine or a same day emergency appointment you will not be seen and will be asked to rebook.
+If you arrive more than 10 minutes late for a routine or a same day emergency appointment you may not be seen.
 Where there is an indication of clinical urgency then you may be added to the end of the surgery list.
 We are making this change after consultation because it makes our clinics run late, which reduces patient access and increases clinical risk.
 The practice will not differentiate between patients who are persistent late attendees and others.

 Extended hours clinics weekday mornings and evenings (inc Saturday)